Goodbye, cruel summer. You with your long days and sleepy vibe. It has been good.

-But the real summer, the summer where the kids sleep in until 11 and there are no lesson plans, dance recitals or late night basketball tournaments – she’s the real deal.
+But the real summer, the summer where the kids sleep in until 11 and there are no lesson plans, dance recitals or late-night basketball tournaments, and endless math facts and spelling lists – she’s the real deal.
 The real summer is the season of my goals.
 I will get a bikini-ready body in 30 days or less.
-I will finish the 6 bible studies sitting on my nightstand.
-I will eat a raw vegan diet, feasting on berries and melons.
+And, I will finish the 6 bible studies sitting on my nightstand.
+Oh!, and I will eat a raw vegan diet, feasting on berries and melons.
 We will laugh, stay up late watching movies, have ice cream for dinner, and watch the sunset by the pool.

 These are the lies of summer.